jeremiahflaga/jeremiahflaga.github.io-OLD/pages/memorabilia/quotes/tdd-quotes.md

 So
  -->

 ...
-I would like to convince myself and my fellow software developers to embrace TDD. :smile:
+I would like to convince myself and my fellow software developers to embrace TDD. :blush:

 Ergo, these quotes...